Welcome to Year 1 with Mrs Hayward and Mrs Kemp.

 In English the children will be developing their knowledge and skills of oral and written retelling.
 They will be encouraged to attempt to write short sentences in meaningful contexts by linking sounds to letters.
-We will be sharing a variety of stories including 'The lion inside' by Rachel Bright.
+We will be sharing a variety of stories including 'The curiosity of the missing mammoth'

 Here is a link to the Common Exception Word Vimeos